Local reporting brings light to a disputed abortion case

 The story was seized upon by Mr. Biden during a July 8 news conference to announce an executive order to try to protect access to abortion services.

-By then, there were already questions raised about the Star’s story, notably in a series of tweets and a July 8 story in PJ Media by conservative columnist Megan Fox, under the headline saying that the story “deserves a deeper look.”
+By then, there were already questions raised about the Star’s story, notably in a series of tweets and a July 8 story in PJ Media by conservative columnist Megan Fox, under a headline saying that the story “deserves a deeper look.”

 Ms. Fox wondered why the only apparent source for the story about the girl was the Indiana doctor, Caitlin Bernard, and whether she was credible given that she performs abortions and has protested restrictions placed on the service.